A glass candle is a candle made of obsidian. Historically they burned, but they have not been reported to burn in recent memory.

 A Feast for Crows

-Leo Tyrell reports that the green glass candle is burning in Marwyn's study.
-There is a black glass candle burning Marwyn's study on the Isle of Ravens when Samwell Tarly arrives there.
+Leo Tyrell reports that the glass candle is burning in Marwyn's study.
+There is a black glass candle burning in Marwyn's study on the Isle of Ravens when Samwell Tarly arrives there.
 When Sam asks Alleras how they knew he was coming, Alleras nods at the glass candle.

 A Dance with Dragons